What is memory and how it affects learning

 We all forget based on a forgetting curve.
 If we don’t revise information, we slowly forget it more and more (as in the white line below).
 If we do revise it regularly over time, our memories grow stronger (green lines below), and we forget more slowly after each retrieval.

-At Brighton Grammar, we take account of both the structure of memory and the nature of forgetting, to maximise our students’ learning.
+In the school context, we take account of both the structure of memory and the nature of forgetting, to maximise students’ learning.

 The important takeaway from the model of the human memory system described previously is that working memory is limited.
 When we are thinking hard, we are performing a mental juggling act.
 There are two main ways that a juggling act can be undermined.
 Firstly, the juggler can try to juggle too many balls, and secondly, they can get distracted.

-We ensure that our students don’t get distracted and drop the ball, by working hard to build a focused, academic culture within the classroom.
+Schools should ensure that students don’t get distracted and drop the ball, by working hard to build a focused, academic culture within the classroom.
 A culture in which every student contributes to a calm and focused learning environment.
-Each student has an important role to play in building this culture at BGS.
+Each student has an important role to play in building this culture within the school.

-To combat forgetfulness, we provide structured opportunities for students to revisit key ideas within all subjects, often in the form of starters or a do now at the very beginning of each lesson (Lemov, 2010).
-These carefully designed activities are crucial opportunities for our students to reactivate their memory pathways and refine them which will consolidate their learning for the long term.
+To combat forgetfulness, schools should provide structured opportunities for students to revisit key ideas within all subjects, often in the form of starters or a do now at the very beginning of each lesson (Lemov, 2010).
+These types of carefully designed activities are crucial opportunities for students to reactivate their memory pathways and refine them which will consolidate their learning for the long term.

 How can you help?

-- Ensure that your son’s study environment is free from distractions (TV, Netflix, phones, etc).
+- Ensure that your child’s study environment is free from distractions (TV, Netflix, phones, etc).

 - Encourage the importance of paying attention during explanations when learning new concepts.

-- Support your son to focus on learning whilst he is studying, and congratulate him for achieving increasingly long intervals of focused attention and work.
+- Support your child to focus on learning whilst they are studying and congratulate them for achieving increasingly long intervals of focused attention and work.

-- Encourage your son to regularly revisit key ideas, and to spread this learning out over time.
-A good way to do this is to have him explain to you some ideas and concepts from prior topics and terms.
+- Encourage your child to regularly revisit key ideas, and to spread this learning out over time.
+A good way to do this is to have them explain to you some ideas and concepts from prior topics and terms.